• Skip to content

 When Toyota launched its Lexus brand in 1989, it had two products to show for it: midsize ES and full-size LS sedans.
 Both models remain an important part of this luxury marque’s portfolio, although newer models such as the RX crossover are far more popular.

 This year, the seventh-generation Lexus ES debuts, an all-new model that is also the most desirable one yet.
 It continues with a familiar formula: front-wheel drive with a V6 engine, but makes big advances in exterior styling, cabin design, technologies and safety.
-In a market where luxury sedan sales are steadily falling, Lexus believes the new ES is the right formula for retaining current customers and for winning new ones.

 To that end, the 2019 Lexus ES will find a greater audience, including in new markets, such as China.
 The Chinese market is the largest in the world and is the one where manufacturers enjoy strong demand.
 As before, a Kentucky plant supplies the gas-powered ES.
 The hybrid comes to us from Japan.